data-apis/array-api/spec/API_specification/indexing.md

     .. note::

-        This specification does not explicitly require bounds checking.
+        This specification does not require bounds checking.
 The behavior for out-of-bounds integer indices is left unspecified.

 -   Negative indices must count backward from the last array index, starting from `-1` (i.e., negative-one-based indexing, where `-1` refers to the last array index).